Turini e Milano

 After Breakfast, we took a quick 15-minute walk over to the cooking class at Studio Food 33.

 My all-time dream came true.
-There I was, in a cute town in Italy, making my own pasta from scratch with the help of a local Italian chef.
+There I was, in a cute town in Italy, making my own pasta from scratch, with the help of a local Italian chef.
 Talk about living the dream.
-I learned how to make three different types of pasta, as well as the perfectly paired sauces and garnishes that made these three dishes complete.
+I learned how to make three different types of pasta, as well as, the perfectly paired sauces and garnishes that made these three dishes complete.
+Check out my other post, to learn how to make these dishes ;).

 Then, after we devoured our beautiful food creations, we were feeling a bit spontaneous.

-With nothing on our itinerary today and the sense that we have already explored Turin, we took a spontaneous 30 min train ride to the neighboring city, Milan.
+With nothing on our itinerary and the sense that we have already explored Turin, we went to the train station and picked the closest location, which happened to be 30 min train ride to the neighboring city, Milan.

 While I wouldn't suggest hanging around the train station of 'Milan Central' I would highly suggest renting scooters and exploring closer to the city center.
 We took Milan's own version of the "Bird" or "Lime" all the way to the Duomo Milano, the beautiful Cathedral of Milan.

-On our way, we say some fashion students (or early designers, I honestly don't know) having live fashion shows on a hustling street of Milan filled with endless shops.
+On our way, we saw some fashion students or designers, I honestly don't know, having live fashion shows on a hustling street of Milan.

-We circled the cathedral on our scooters a couple of times and admired it.
+We circled the cathedral on our scooters a couple of times just in awe of the architecture.

 After, we went to the enchanting Galleria del Corso Milano.
 A luxuriously styled mall just a minute walk from the Cathedral.
 The stores it carried followed the aesthetic of the building.